libremente/PDFMerger/README.md

 # PDFMerger with ANNOTATIONS for PHP 5
+| :warning: This repository is not maintained anymore, use it at your own risk
+:warning:

 You've created several PDF files and after merging them with some PDF merger you've lost the hyperlinks in the resulting file?
 By means of this PHP library